sowelisuwi/advent-of-code-2021/README.md

 Please note that all of this is very proprietary.

 Once you have set it all up and `wolframscript -help` works, you can execute the solutions!
-For example, if you are using a POSIX shell, to see the answers for day 7, run:
+For example, to see the answers for day 7, run:

 ```
-$ pushd day_07
-$ wolframscript -file solution.wls
+$ wolframscript -file day_07/solution.wls
-$ popd
 ```